Study notes for Amazon RDS and DynamoDB.

 One of the services you are introduced to by the AWS trainings is the Database Migration Service, which is designed to make migrating your on-premises databases to the cloud easier.
 It features a wide variety of source and target database types, and is marketed so heavily by AWS that you would think that it’s a solid choice.

 Wrong.
-It’s a mediocre choice.
-You don’t have to go far on the internet to find horror stories.
+It’s an OK choice, but you don’t have to go far on the internet to find horror stories.
 Exercise caution when using DMS.
 Run some test migrations first, with representative data schemas and approximately the same scale of data that you will be migrating.

 Also remember to thoroughly check your migrated database before using it live.
 This Redditor performed a DMS migration, and it seemed successful, but many rows of data were missing in the middle of the database tables.
 Entries at the ends of the tables were fine, but somehow the middle went missing.
 Some better testing and validation would have caught this.